Federal Institute of Science and Technology

-Federal Institute of Science And Technology (FISAT) is a private, self-financing engineering college, established and run by the Federal Bank Officers' Association Educational Society (FBOAES).
-It is one of the top private engineering colleges in Kerala.
-It is an initiative of the Federal Bank Officers' Association (FBOA), the sole representative body of the entire officers of the Federal Bank.
-FISAT is accredited by NBA and NAAC.
+Federal Institute of Science And Technology (FISAT) is an Autonomous Private Engineering College and Business School in Ernakulam, Kerala, India.
+It is one of the top private technical institutions in the State.
+FISAT is accredited by NBA and NAAC and approved by AICTE and UGC.
+It is an initiative of the Federal Bank Officers' Association (FBOA), the organization representing the officers of the Federal Bank.